GastonZalba/ol-street-view/README.md

      * `false` if you are going to load it on your own.
 If so, you must run the `init` method AFTER the library is loaded.
 In this case the event 'loadLib' will not be fired.
      */
     autoLoadGoogleMaps: true,

     /**
-     * Specify a target if you want the control to be rendered outside of the map's viewport.
-     * For Ol5, you must set a target to prevent the control from being rendered at the default
-     * target ("ol-overlaycontainer-stopevent"), otherwise the control will not work.
-     */
-    target: 'map',

-    /**
      * Language support